Professor & Director of the Perrella Gallery

 Phone Extension: 8977/8916

 Building: N 119A

 An alumnus of FM, Joel Chapin has been a professor of Fine Art at FM for more than 20 years.
+He also serves as Director of the College’s Perrella Gallery.
 He earned a Bachelor of Science in Printmaking from Skidmore College and a Master of Fine Arts in Drawing and Painting from University at Albany.

 At FM, he teaches both Two and Three-Dimensional Design, Drawing 1 & 2, Paint-ing 1 & 2, Watercolor Painting, Printmaking, Sculpture, Ceramics 1 & 2, Life Drawing, Language of Visual Art, Survey of Non-Western Art History, Gallery Management, and Art Seminar.
 Joel has also served as Perrella Gallery Director since 1999.

 His community service includes being an active board member on the Montgomery Educational and Cultural Council on the Arts and chair of the 4-H Youth Development Issues Committee.
 Other boards he has served on include Cornell Cooperative Extension of Fulton and Montgomery Counties, Amsterdam’s Walter Elwood Museum, and Heldeberg Workshop in Voorheesville.
 On campus, he served on the Student Life Committee, Fulmont Association of College Educators Scholarship Committee, and the President’s Vision and Mission Committee.